The Sulkan

 Reproduction and Life Cycle

-Juvenile sulkan are naturally skittish and will instinctively flee from any large creatures, including mature sulkan.
-But by ten years old, sulkan kinships will begin to actively seek out the presence of adult individuals.
-Upon encountering a mature sulkan at this stage, the sulkan will guide the kinship back to their community.
+- Juvenile sulkan are naturally skittish and will instinctively flee from larger creatures including mature sulkan.
+However, by ten years old, sulkan lose this inherent fear and may begin to seek out the presence of adult individuals.
+It may take months or even years to find a receptive group, but the majority of kinships will join an adult pod by 12.

-Sulkan are considered adults at 20, sexually mature at 30, and physically mature at 40.
-While their life expectancy ranges from 100 to 400 years, their lifespan peaks at 800.
+- Sulkan are considered adults at 20, sexually mature at 30, and physically mature at 40.
+While their life expectancy sits at 250 years, their lifespan peaks at 800.

 Social Structure

-Sulkan communities can heavily range in size.
-Nomadic pods may be made up of several different kinships, ranging in size from a dozen individuals to a few thousand.
-These pods have loose boundaries and are often always gaining and losing members throughout their travels.
-Established, sedentary communities are typically smaller with strict territory boundaries and tighter bonds.
+- Sulkan communities range heavily in size.
+Some nomadic pods may possess a dozen individuals, or a few thousand.
+Mass nomadic pods have loose boundaries, with kinships joining and leaving on a whim throughout their travels.
+Established, sedentary pods are typically much smaller with strict territory boundaries and tighter bonds.

-Sulkan become extremely stressed out when alone and deteriorate quickly when separated from others.
+- Sulkan become extremely stressed out when alone and will deteriorate quickly when separated from others.
 Even encountering an enemy is preferable to complete isolation.
-Lone sulkan without a family or community are treated with pity and horror.
-It is not unusual for highly fragmented kinships to invite isolated sulkan into their family.
+Sulkan who have lost their kinships are treated with pity and horror.
+It's not unusual for highly fragmented kinships to invite lone sulkan into their families.
+They may not be able to regain broodkin, but they can try.

-However, some sulkan who have outright disowned and separated from their kinships are faced with far harsher treatment.
-Most individuals are well known in their home region and are often chased out of the territories of local pods.
+- However, the majority of lone sulkan are met with mistrust.
+Those who are intentionally podless are often considered to be mentally ill and unstable.
+Such individuals are often well known in their home regions and are often chased out of the territories of local pods.

 Hybrids

-In contrast, hybrids produced by other species are extremely rare.
-This stems from the sulkan's disinterest in sex and romance, a lack of parental instinct, and their immense rarity on land.
+Barring the lutrophus, sulkan hybrids are incredibly rare.
+This largely stems from the sulkan's disinterest in sex and romance, a lack of parental instinct, and their immense rarity on land.
+Additionally, sulkan mating habits are rather incompatible for the majority of land-dwelling species.

 Psychology and Culture